 What is a front-mounted child bike seat?

-A front-mounted child bike seat is installed at the front of the adult’s bicycle over the top tub and just behind the handlebars.
-Depending on the brand, it attaches to either the headset or the seatpost.
+A front-mounted child bike seat is installed at the front of the adult’s bicycle over the top tube and just behind the handlebars.
+Depending on the brand, it attaches to either the headset, the seatpost, or the frame.

-The standard front-mounted seat has a harness to keep the child safely strapped in and these are appropriate for toddlers (ages 1-3).
-Some newer models on the market are designed for slightly older kids (ages 3-6) and these are open seat designs without a harness.
+The standard front-mounted seat has a harness to keep the child safely strapped in and these are appropriate for older babies and toddlers (ages 1-3).
+Some newer models on the market are designed for slightly older kids (ages 2-6) and these are open seat designs without a harness.